Achieving success in Thai Massage therapy and overcoming challenges

 Instead of fighting the cycles, flow with them

 You can also look at it this way.
 It is the nature of life to flow in cycles.
 Sometimes we are up, sometimes we are down.

 There is high tide and low tide, there are biorhythms and menstrual cycles and seasonal cycles and life cycles from birth to death.
 Life is never static, and neither is Thai Massage therapy.

 Sometimes we build up our good energy massage account, and sometimes we have to make withdrawals from it.

 Sometimes we spontaneously connect with a client, and sometimes we look at the clock, waiting for the session to be over.

-We are not just just victims of the cyclical nature of life.
-There are things we can do to smooth the ups and downs out.
+We are not just victims of the cyclical nature of life.
+There are things we can do to smooth the ups and downs.

 Depending on your personal preferences this could be outdoor activity in nature, gardening, exercise, meditation, Qigong, breathing exercises, listening to beautiful music, or a clean diet.
 Or how about getting a wonderful massage on a regular basis?